-Jim Robinson, who represents Harris County on the METRO Board of Directors, is senior director of interagency coordination in Harris County's Office of Management and Budget at the end of 2021.
-He previously served 23 years as chief appraiser of the Harris County Appraisal District, and has also been executive director of the Texas State Property Tax Board.
+Jim Robinson, who represents Harris County on the METRO Board of Directors, retired as senior director of interagency coordination in Harris County's Office of Management and Budget at the end of 2021.
+He previously served 23 years as chief appraiser of the Harris County Appraisal District after being executive director of the Texas State Property Tax Board.

-First working in state government as a member of the director's staff in the Texas Department of Public Safety, he served several years on the director’s personal staff.

-While with the Texas DPS, he concurrently served as an adjunct faculty member in criminal justice at Southwest Texas State University (now Texas State University).
+First working in state government as a member of the Texas Department of Public Safety, he served several years on the director’s personal staff.
+While with the Texas DPS, for five years he concurrently was an adjunct faculty member in criminal justice at Southwest Texas State University (now Texas State University).

-Robinson began his career as a broadcaster in Houston and Austin, and while still a college student was one of the original owners of what is now Majic 102 FM.
-He also worked as a correspondent for the Houston Chronicle.
+Robinson began his career as a broadcaster in Houston and Austin.
+While still a college student he was one of the original owners and operators of what is now Majic 102 FM and also worked as a correspondent for the Houston Chronicle.

-He holds BS and MA degrees from Sam Houston State University, and has done work toward a doctorate in traffic safety education at Texas A&M University.
-He also graduated from the National Security Management Program of the Industrial College of the Armed Forces (National Defense University), and also holds an honorary Doctor of Laws degree.
+He received BS and MA degrees from Sam Houston State University and has done work toward a doctorate in traffic safety education at Texas A&M University.
+He graduated from the National Security Management Program of the Industrial College of the Armed Forces (National Defense University), and also holds an honorary Doctor of Laws degree.

-Robinson served 27 years as a citizen-soldier, and retired as commanding general of the Texas State Guard.
-He holds numerous military awards and decorations including the Lone Star Distinguished Service Medal and the Texas Medal of Merit.
+Robinson served 27 years as a citizen-soldier and retired as commanding general of the Texas State Guard.
+His military awards and decorations include the Lone Star Distinguished Service Medal and the Texas Medal of Merit.

-For his pioneering support of the nation's emergency managers’ weather information network, the National Weather Association presented him its Walter J. Bennett public service award.
+For his pioneering support of the nation's emergency managers’ weather information network (EMWIN), the National Weather Association presented him its Walter J. Bennett public service award.

-He is a Registered Professional Appraiser in the state of Texas, a retired Master Peace Officer, and a Certified Fraud Examiner.
+He is a Registered Professional Appraiser in the state of Texas, a retired Texas Master Peace Officer, and a Certified Fraud Examiner.